 What lures to use when bass aren’t biting?

-When basses are inactive, using a jig with a menace, grub might be the right incentive for the bass.
+When bass and crappie are inactive, using a jig with a menace, or grub might be the right incentive for the bass.
 If you notice you’ve been fishing in the dark for a while, the most efficient method to try is switching up the lures.

 People Also Ask

 What color lures to use for night bass fishing?